rkikuchi-bis/peptide_v2/README.md

 - Gly-rich sequences tend to appear at low ProteinMPNN temperature (consider temperature ≥ 0.30 for more diverse designs)
 - Intended for hit identification; experimental validation is required for lead optimization
 - iPSAE scores from Boltz-1 MPS (Mac) differ numerically from CUDA (Colab) — use Colab results for research

+## Interpretation Notes

+- This app is designed for **hit discovery and candidate prioritization**, not for replacing experimental binding assays.
+- Absolute iPSAE or ΔG values should be interpreted cautiously; relative ranking and cross-run consistency are more reliable than any single score.
+- Hardware backend, MSA usage, sampling settings, and seed can all affect the final ranking.
+- Promising candidates should be re-run under research settings and validated experimentally before drawing biological conclusions.

 ---